Central Italy

 Central Italy (Italia centrale or Centro Italia) is one of the five official statistical regions of Italy used by the Italian National Institute of Statistics (ISTAT), a first-level NUTS region with code ITI, and a European Parliament constituency.
-As of 2025, it has over 11 million inhabitants.

-Regions

-Central Italy encompasses four of Italy's twenty regions, including Lazio, Marche, Tuscany, and Umbria.
-The easternmost and southernmost parts of Lazio (Cittaducale, Amatrice, Sora, Cassino, Isola del Liri, Sperlonga, Fondi, Gaeta, and Formia districts, as well as the islands of Ponza and Ventotene) are sometimes connected to southern Italy (the Mezzogiorno) for cultural and historical reasons since they were once part of the Kingdom of the Two Sicilies, and southern Italian dialects are spoken.
-As a geographical region, central Italy may also include the regions of Abruzzo and Molise, which are otherwise considered part of Southern Italy for sociocultural, linguistic, and historical reasons.
+It has 11,699,125 inhabitants as of 2026.

 Geography

 Central Italy is crossed by the northern and central Apennines and is washed by the Adriatic Sea to the east, by the Tyrrhenian Sea and the Ligurian Sea to the west.
 The main rivers of this portion of the territory are the Arno and the Tiber with their tributaries (e.g. Aniene), and the Liri-Garigliano.
 The most important lakes are Lake Trasimeno, Lake Montedoglio, Lake Bolsena, Lake Bracciano, Lake Vico, Lake Albano, and Lake Nemi.
 From an altimetric point of view, central Italy has a predominantly hilly territory (68.9%).
-The mountainous and flat areas are equivalent to 26.9% and 4.2% of the territorial distribution respectively.
+The mountainous and flat areas are equivalent to 26.9% and 4.2% of the territorial distribution, respectively.

+Regions

+Central Italy encompasses four of Italy's twenty regions, including Tuscany, Marche, Umbria, and Lazio (listed in geographical order from north to south).
+In the northernmost parts of this territory, specifically in the northwesternmost areas of Tuscany and the northern parts of Marche, Gallo-Italic dialects typical of Northern Italy are spoken, reflecting the intense historical exchanges between these areas and northern Italy.
+Conversely, the easternmost and southernmost parts of Lazio (Cittaducale, Amatrice, Sora, Cassino, Isola del Liri, Sperlonga, Fondi, Gaeta, and Formia districts, as well as the islands of Ponza and Ventotene) are sometimes connected to southern Italy (the Mezzogiorno) for cultural and historical reasons; they were once part of the Kingdom of the Two Sicilies and southern Italian dialects are spoken there, reflecting their status as part of Southern Italy until they were permanently annexed to Lazio during the administrative borders reorganization of 1927.
+From a strictly geographical standpoint, central Italy may also include the regions of Abruzzo and Molise, which are otherwise considered part of Southern Italy for sociocultural, linguistic, and historical reasons.
+Indeed, in the official macro-regional division defined by the Italian National Institute of Statistics (ISTAT) and corresponding to the European Union's NUTS 1 classification, both Abruzzo and Molise are officially categorized under South Italy.